BenLangmead/myrna/MANUAL.markdown

 ## Prerequisites

-1. Working installation of [Hadoop] v0.18.3.
-Versions more recent than v0.18.3 may also work, but haven't been tested.
+1. Working installation of [Hadoop] v0.20.2 or v0.20.205.
+Other versions newer than 0.20 might also work, but haven't been tested.

-2. A [`bowtie`] v0.12.5 executable must exist at the same path on all cluster nodes (including the master).
-That path must be specified via the [`--bowtie`](#myrna-hadoop-bowtie) option OR located in the directory specified in the `MYRNA_BOWTIE_HOME` environment variable, OR in a subdirectory of `$MYRNA_HOME/bin` OR in the `PATH` (Myrna looks in that order).
-   `$MYRNA_HOME/bin` comes with pre-built Bowtie binaries for Linux and Mac OS X 10.5 or later; an executable from that directory is used automatically unless the platform is not Mac or Linux or unless overridden by [`--bowtie`](#myrna-hadoop-bowtie) or by defining `MYRNA_BOWTIE_HOME`.
+2. A [`bowtie`] v0.12.8 executable must exist at the same path on all cluster nodes (including the master).
+That path must be specified via the [`--bowtie`](#myrna-hadoop-bowtie) option OR located in the directory specified in the `MYRNA_BOWTIE_HOME` environment variable, OR in a subdirectory of `$MYRNA_HOME/bin` OR in the `PATH` (Myrna looks in that order). `$MYRNA_HOME/bin` comes with pre-built Bowtie binaries for Linux and Mac OS X 10.6 or later; an executable from that directory is used automatically unless the platform is not Mac or Linux or unless overridden by [`--bowtie`](#myrna-hadoop-bowtie) or by defining `MYRNA_BOWTIE_HOME`.

 3. [R]/[Bioconductor] v2.14.2 or later must be installed at the same path on all cluster nodes (including the master).
 The R home directory (containing `bin/R` and `bin/Rscript`) must be specified via the [`--Rhome`](#myrna-hadoop-rhome) option OR specified in the `MYRNA_RHOME` environment variable, OR must exist in the `$MYRNA_HOME/R` directory OR `Rscript` must be found in the `PATH` (Myrna searches in that order).
 The `$MYRNA_HOME/R` directory contains a script ([`build_r`]) that can be used to build an appropriate [R]/[Bioconductor] installation in the `$MYRNA_HOME/R` directory.
 See sections on [automatically building R/Bioconductor] and [packages required by Myrna].

 [packages required by Myrna]: #manually-installing-rbioconductor
 [`build_r`]: #building-rbioconductor-automatically
 [automatically building R/Bioconductor]: #automatically-building-r-and-bioconductor

+4. If any of your inputs are in [Sequence Read Archive] format (i.e. end in `.sra`), then the `fastq-dump` tool from the [SRA Toolkit] must be installed at the same path on all cluster nodes.
+The path to the `fastq-dump` tool must be specified via the ([`--fastq-dump`](#myrna-fastq-dump)) option OR `fastq-dump` must be located in the directory specified in the `MYRNA_FASTQ_DUMP_HOME` environment variable, OR `fastq-dump` must be found in the `PATH` (Myrna searches in that order).

-4. Sufficient memory must be available on all [Hadoop] slave nodes to hold the Bowtie index for the desired organism in addition to any other loads placed on those nodes by [Hadoop] or other programs.
+5. Sufficient memory must be available on all [Hadoop] slave nodes to hold the Bowtie index for the desired organism in addition to any other loads placed on those nodes by [Hadoop] or other programs.
 For mammalian genomes such as the human genome, this typically means that slave nodes must have at least 5-6 GB of RAM.

 ## To run

 Run `$MYRNA_HOME/myrna_hadoop` with the desired options.
 Options that are unique to [Hadoop] jobs are described in the following subsection.
 Options that apply to all running modes are described in the [General Myrna options] subsection.
 To see example invocations of `$MYRNA_HOME/myrna_hadoop` see the [Yeast Hadoop] and [Human Hadoop] examples.

 [General Myrna options]: #general-myrna-options
 [Yeast Hadoop]: #myrna-example-yeast-hadoop